ronakupadhyaya/Horizons-week-04/day1/vault/README.md

     ![](img/mongoHash.png)

-1. Update your `LocalStrategy` to convert the input password into a hashed password as you did in Exercise 4.
+1. Update your `LocalStrategy` to convert the input password into a hashed password as you did in Part 4.
 Then compare this value with teh `hashedPassword` property of your users.
 1. Verify that logins and logouts work as before.